bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 \page
 # Arcanist

 Wizard, sorcerer, mage, witch.
 Many names for the same thing.
 The masters of arcane magic, the arcanist.
 Mastering this unmediated magical ability is a long and arduous process that leaves little time for other practices and leaves the user more frail than those who spend their time training their bodies.
 This does not mean that arcanists are weak, but their strength is in their magic rather than their arms.
-They rarely wear armor, as the slight restrictions interfere with their highly practiced motions.
+They rarely wear armor--the slight restrictions interfere with their highly practiced motions.

 Arcanists learn and cast spells via complex memory palaces, practices, meditation, and other intellectual processes.
 Because of this, they can modify their spells in ways most cannot.
 Some arcanists have more intuitive grasp of their magics than those who must learn everything from books or teachers, but they in turn struggle to control the often wild power which causes stress on their bodies.